X

 Pure Land Style Garden – Japanese Garden

-In the Heian period, courtiers created the gardens inside their palatial style houses.
+In the Heian period, courtiers created gardens inside their palatial-style houses.

-They developed the garden with the pond and spring, including islands, bridges, and winding streams.
-The gardens were meant for viewing from the path and that is why they never reveal the whole garden’s beauty from one spot.
+They developed the garden with a pond and spring, including islands, bridges, and winding streams.
+The gardens were meant for viewing from the path, and that is why they never revealed the whole garden’s beauty in one spot.

-They must be big enough to enable visitors to walk along the path and spacious at the same time to allow the path to take turns.
-Sometimes they enjoyed riding on a boat in a pond.
+They must be big enough to enable visitors to walk along the path and spacious simultaneously to allow the path to take turns.
+Sometimes, they enjoyed riding on a boat in a pond.

 Zen Garden – Japanese Garden

-The Zen garden is particularly designed for achieving enlightenment.
+The Zen garden is mainly designed to achieve enlightenment.
 This type of garden developed in the Muromachi period.
-We will see the detail of two types of them below.
+We will see the details of two types of them below.

 A Moss Garden

-The Moss thrives naturally in humid and rainy climate in Japan.
-Moss gardens create a soft and a gentle feel, and its green colors calm our eyes and souls.
+The Moss thrives naturally in humid and rainy climates in Japan.
+Moss gardens create a soft and gentle feel, and their green colors calm our eyes and souls.

 Karesansui – Dry Rock Gardens

-The dry rock gardens are very simple, yet unique and modern-looking, usually placed in a very small area compared to the former gardens.
+The dry rock gardens are elementary yet unique and modern-looking, usually placed in a minimal area compared to the former gardens.

-This style of the garden became pretty popular thanks to the growing popularity of Zen Buddhism.
+This garden style became pretty popular thanks to the growing popularity of Zen Buddhism.
 It contains no water element and is designed to portray a scene of mountains, hills, rivers, and islands.

-Sand gravel raked into a particular pattern is meant to symbolize the waves in the river or the sea, while rocks placed the sand symbolizes mountains.
+Sand gravel raked into a particular pattern symbolizes the waves in the river or the sea, while rocks in the sand symbolize mountains.

-They reproduce natural landscapes in a more abstract way by using stones, gravel, and sand onto mountains, islands, and rivers.
-They refer to the Zen philosophy and usually try to evoke a deeper meaning.
+They reproduce natural landscapes more abstractly using stones, gravel, and sand on mountains, islands, and rivers.
+They refer to the Zen philosophy and try to evoke a deeper meaning.

-You find Karesansui gardens not only in the Zen temples but also in shrines and houses.
+You find Karesansui gardens in the Zen temples, shrines, and houses.
 This is because its compact size fits the bill.

 Tea Garden Roji – Japanese Garden